Children disputes involving private law proceedings and CAFCASS have increased, as shown by the data that was released by CAFCASS in December 2022.

 When will I speak to CAFCASS?

 CAFCASS should speak to you prior to completing their safeguarding letter so that they can put forward your views/concerns in their letter to the court.
-After they have tried to reach you they will not keep attempting to contact you, so it is important if you miss their call that you make contact with CAFCASS to make your views known.
+After they have tried to reach you, they will not keep attempting to contact you, so it is important, if you miss their call, that you make contact with CAFCASS to make your views known.
+Occasionally we have seen CAFCASS issue an addendum safeguarding letter once they have spoken to the second parent, if they were not able to reach them before filing the first letter.

 What should CAFCASS consider before completing the Section 7 report?

 The Family Court Adviser will speak with any children (dependent on age), parents/guardians, and may speak to the children’s school.
-They may seek disclosure of records such as GP records, social services records and police records.
-There might be statements filed by the parties involved within proceedings to consider.
+They may seek disclosure of GP, social services and police records.
+There might also be statements filed by the parties involved within proceedings to consider.

 They have to have regard to section 1 of the Children Act 1989 which includes the welfare checklist.